 Eye Shadow Basics: The Mission

 There are a couple things to remember.
 Light shades bring things forward and accentuate the area it’s on.
-Dark shades push back the area and make the appear smaller.
+Dark shades push back the area and make the appear smaller or deeper.

 The goal?
-Balance in size between your upper (brow bone to crease) and lower lid (eye lashes to crease) while giving the appearance of bigger or more open eyes.
+Balance, in size, your upper (brow bone to crease) and lower lid (eye lashes to crease) while giving the appearance of bigger or more open eyes.

-How to make it happen: use a “highlight” shade which is a shade lighter than your skin and a “mid tone” which is a shade darker than your skin tone. *You want the most natural tones so these colors will be creams, browns or pinks.
+How to make it happen: use a “highlight” shade which is a shade lighter than your skin and a “mid tone” which is a shade darker than your skin tone and an "accent" shade to make your eyes appear bigger or more open. *For your highlight and mid tone you want the most natural tones to contour your eye (pinks, creams, browns).